salkuadrat/BiometricAuthX/backend/README.md

 # Biometric Auth Backend

 This is a complete guide to create this backend from scratch.
-Learn some basics about Node.js, Express, and PostgreSQL if you never touched them before.

 ## Installation